Yuvaranithulasingam/EX-01-b/README.md

-# EX-1(B)   TO EQUAL OR NOT BY USING IF-ELSE STATEMENT
+# EX-1(B)   TO FIND EQUAL OR NOT BY USING IF-ELSE STATEMENT

 ## AIM:
    To write a C program to read x, y value and print x==y or x!=y using if-else.